Building Systems Video Seminar

 Every question has the same weight on your score and there is no partial credit for a question (like if you correctly identify some but not all of a check-all-that-apply item).
 Your pass or fail is based on your overall score, so if you fail every code item, you might still be able to pass the exam.
 (Currently, the format of the exam report that shows up when you fail a division might make you think otherwise.)
-For this reason you should spend the most time studying the topics that comprise the largest portion of the exam.
+For this reason, you should spend the most time studying the topics that comprise the largest portion of the exam.
 The video has that weighting built in.
 Stop determining whether you are ready for an exam based on the number of exam prep questions you answered correctly and stop guessing if you passed a division when you leave the testing center.
-ARE 5.0, like ARE 4.0 does not have a fixed percentage of correct items you need to achieve a pass across all the divisions.
+The ARE does not have a fixed percentage of correct items you need to achieve a pass across all the divisions.
 In fact, currently in ARE 4.0, a multiple choice score as low as 59% can be a pass in Structural Systems and a score of 76% might be a fail in Site Planning & Design.

 Then how do I know if I am ready to take the exam?